mvdh7/mvdh7.github.io/_projects/500-geotraces.md

 <p class="text-center"><i>Above: planned route for the 2020 Indian Ocean expedition.</i></p>

 This transect provides a rare opportunity to assess how the marine carbonate system may be changing in a region that has become something of a blind spot in global monitoring in recent decades.
-For more information and to apply, [see the NIOZ website](https://www.workingatnioz.com/our-jobs/phd-in-anthropogenic-carbon-dioxide-uptake-and-accumulation-in-the-indian-and-south-pacific-oceans-a-blind-spot-in-recent-global-monitoring.html)!

 <div style="display:flex; align-items:center">